vuejs/docs/src/api/sfc-tooling.md

-# SFC Tooling
+# Single File Components:<br>Tooling

 ## Try It Online

 You don't need to install anything on your machine to try out Vue SFCs - there are online playgrounds that allow you to do so right in the browser:

 - [Vue SFC Playground](https://sfc.vuejs.org)
-  - Official, always deployed from latest commit
+  - Always deployed from latest commit
   - Designed for inspecting component compilation results
 - [Vue + Vite on StackBlitz](https://vite.new/vue)
   - IDE-like environment running actual Vite dev server in the browser